bdamon/MuscleDTI_Toolbox/README.md

 * [Here's a link to all of the tractography functions](https://github.com/bdamon/MuscleDTI_Toolbox/tree/master/Tractography-Functions)
 * [Here's a link to all of the help files](https://github.com/bdamon/MuscleDTI_Toolbox/tree/master/Help)

 Experiencing a bug?
 Have an idea?
-Have a use question?
-Please submit a bug report, feature request, or question [here](https://github.com/bdamon/MuscleDTI_Toolbox/tree/master/Issues).
+Please submit a bug report or feature request [here](https://github.com/bdamon/MuscleDTI_Toolbox/tree/master/Issues).

 ### B. External to the toolbox:
 This toolbox is described at: